 Indeed, here is the text of Washington Administrative Code, Title 332, Chapter 332-24, and Section 332-24-005, to whit:

-(g) Locomotive spark arresters for use on logging, private or common carrier railroads operating on or through forest land must meet the performance levels set forth in the Association of American Railroads (AAR) Recommended Practice, "Standard for Spark Arresters for Non-Turbo Charged Diesel Engines Used in Railroad Locomotives."
+(g) Locomotive spark arrestors for use on logging, private or common carrier railroads operating on or through forest land must meet the performance levels set forth in the Association of American Railroads (AAR) Recommended Practice, "Standard for Spark Arrestors for Non-Turbo Charged Diesel Engines Used in Railroad Locomotives."

 As with all locomotives operating on the western extension from Red Pass Junction to Prince Rupert, Flexicoil trucks – for lightweight rail operation – were gradually replaced with Bloomberg’s as rail was upgraded.